emilygv/emilyvernon.com/_posts/2020-01-17-customer-persona-fundamentals.md

 title: Customer Persona Fundamentals
 category: Customer Experience (CX)
 image: "https://source.unsplash.com/QAB-WJcbgJk/800x430"
+further_reading:
+    - Customer Journey Mapping Overview
+    - What does a Customer Experience (CX) Consultant Do?
 ---

 **All brands and businesses have customers.
 Teams across all organisations use data about customers to create projects and make decisions.
 Sometimes this information is uncentralised or inferred.
 Let's change that.
 A customer persona is an effective tool for organisations and teams to consolidate data, create alignment and better develop customer experiences.
 You can get started today with building a customer persona and getting the right people onboard.**